1-800-935-2620 Speak to a Tour Expert

 Bagani

 After your exciting Okavango adventure, return to Bagani for the night.
 There will be time to relax, or to take part in one of the many activities on offer.
-Bagani offers a range of boat trips and fishing excursions.
+Bagani offers a range of boat trips.
 There are also many excellent hiking trails to explore.
 Ask your leader about how to take up one of these options.

 Meals: Breakfast Dinner